Camille Montes

-In film
+Film biography

-Camille is a Bolivian national.
-She first meets James Bond (Daniel Craig) in Haiti, where she intends to kill General Medrano (Joaquin Cosío), who murdered her entire family when she was a child.
+Camille Montes is a Bolivian national.
+She first meets James Bond (Daniel Craig) in Haiti, where she intends to kill General Luiz Medrano (Joaquin Cosío), who murdered her entire family when she was a child.
 She sleeps with Dominic Greene (Mathieu Amalric), a member of the terrorist group Quantum, to get to Medrano, but Greene soon grows suspicious of her and plots to kill her.

 Camille arranges a meeting with a geologist selling classified information that is detrimental to Greene's front company, Greene Planet.
 However, Greene has already hired assassin Edmund Slate (Neil Jackson) to pose as the geologist (whom Camille has not met in person) and kill Camille.
-Bond intercepts and kills Slate and takes his suitcase without knowing the contents.
-Camille spots Bond on the street with the suitcase and believes he is the geologist.
-Bond opens the suitcase and unwittingly reveals Slate's gun and documents that show Camille as a target.
-Believing Bond has come to kill her, Camille attempts to shoot him before fleeing.
-She returns to Greene, intent on being introduced to Medrano, so she can kill him.
-When Greene betrays Camille, Bond rescues her, and they team up to go after Greene and Medrano.
+Bond intercepts and eliminates Slate, taking his suitcase without knowledge of its contents.
+Camille sees Bond with the suitcase and mistakenly thinks he is the geologist.
+When Bond opens the suitcase, he unintentionally reveals Slate's gun and documents, indicating Camille as a target.
+Thinking Bond intends to kill her, Camille tries to shoot him and escapes.
+She later discovers Greene's betrayal, prompting Bond to rescue her.
+Together, they join forces to pursue Greene and Medrano.

 Bond leaves Camille for a short period of time after she is knocked unconscious during a boat chase in Haiti to follow Greene to Austria, tracking him to a performance of Tosca.
 Camille soon appears at Greene's formal fundraising party to ruin it.
 Greene attempts to push her from a balcony but, once again, Bond saves her life.

 Bond intervenes and takes her away from Greene, using MI6 Agent Strawberry Fields (Gemma Arterton) as a distraction, to prevent Greene's associate from following Bond and Camille as they leave the party; this costs Fields her life.
-Camille watches Bond as he kills Bolivian police officers in cold blood as revenge for murdering his friend and ally Rene Mathis (Giancarlo Giannini).
+Camille watches Bond as he kills Bolivian police officers as revenge for murdering his friend and ally René Mathis (Giancarlo Giannini).

-Camille and Bond trace Greene and Medrano to a desert eco-hotel.
+Camille and Bond track Greene and Medrano to a desert eco-hotel.
 While Bond goes to fight Greene and his men, Camille faces Medrano, who attempts to rape and kill her.
-Camille gets the upper hand, however, and kills the dictator with a single shot to the head.
-As the hotel collapses around them, Bond shields Camille from the fire, and helps her escape.
-Bond leaves Greene in the middle of the desert and drives Camille to a train station, so she can go back to her home.
-The two share a quick kiss, and Camille wishes Bond luck in conquering his personal demons.
+Camille gains the advantage and eliminates the dictator with a single shot to the head.
+Amidst the collapsing hotel, Bond protects Camille from the fire and assists her in escaping.
+Bond leaves Greene stranded in the desert, then drives Camille to a train station for her journey home.
+Before parting ways, they share a brief kiss, and Camille wishes Bond success in overcoming his challenges.